-Analysis of two large household surveys in KwaZulu-Natal, South Africa, are casting some light on the dynamics of HIV transmission in the South African province that is hardest hit by the HIV / AIDS.
-Adolescents and young women contract HIV from older men, with wide margin in these age groups, while older women often contract HIV from their age group.
-Men and women who migrate only fifty km from home are more likely to become positive than those who remain in their community.
+Analyzes of two major domestic surveys in KwaZulu-Natal, South Africa, are shedding light on the dynamics of HIV transmission in the South African province that is hardest hit by the HIV / AIDS pandemic.
+Adolescents and young women contract HIV from older men, with a large margin in these age groups, while older people generally contract HIV from women in their age group.
+Men and women who migrate only fifty miles from home are more likely to become positive than those who remain in their community.

 The two recently published studies, each using data from large household surveys in two different areas of KwaZulu-Natal.
-Migrations and relationships of disparate ages have been identified as factors that lead to HIV epidemic in southern Africa, but these analyzes were sophisticated in detail in order to clarify and reinforce the evidence of how these factors act.
+Migrations and disparate-age relationships have already been identified as factors driving the HIV epidemic in southern Africa, but these analyzes have been thoroughly sophisticated in order to clarify and reinforce evidence of how these factors act.

 Age intervals between sexual partners - study

-Of note, individuals who were with good adherence to treatment and had a low viral load were not included in the phylogenetic analysis due to the fact that the technique is not yet completely reliable, away from the study subjects with viral loads below 1000 copies / ml .
-In fact, this has the advantage of excluding the study people under treatment who are not would be likely to transmit HIV - the sample for phylogenetic analysis is skewed to people with recent infections, many of them undiagnosed.
+Of note, subjects who were well adherent to treatment and had a low viral load were not included in the phylogenetic analysis because the technique was still not completely reliable, excluding individuals with viral loads below 1000 copies / ml .
+In fact, this has the advantage of excluding people under treatment who are not likely to transmit HIV - the sample for phylogenetic analysis is skewed to people with recent infections, many of them undiagnosed.

-A total of 9812 individuals participated in the study, of which 3969 were seropositive for HIV.
-Of these, 1589 had a viral load over 1000 copies / ml and provided blood samples that were successfully sequenced for phylogenetic analysis.
+A total of 9812 individuals participated in the study, of which 3969 were HIV-positive.
+Of these, 1589 had a viral load with more than 1000 copies / ml and provided blood samples that were sequenced successfully for phylogenetic analysis.

-Four hundred and sixty-nine of these samples were grouped in 202 transmission groups, of which ninety subgroups included at least one woman and one man.
-These groups were then analyzed ninety with an even greater depth.
+Four hundred and sixty-nine of these samples were pooled into 202 transmission groups, of which ninety subgroups included at least one woman and one man.
+These ninety groups were then analyzed at even greater depth.

 Age intervals between sexual partners - the main conclusions

 Ninety groupings were possible 188 pairings between men and women.
-A comparison of all possible pairs on age and sex categories identified two particular patterns.
+A comparison of all possible pairs in age and sex categories identified two particular patterns.

-First, twenty percent of pairings were men between the ages 25 40 years and females aged 15-25.
-Second, thirty-one percent pairings were men and women who were both aged 25-40.
+First, twenty percent of the pairings were between men aged 25 to 40 years and women aged 15-25.
+Second, thirty-one percent of pairings were between men and women who were both aged between 25-40.